sandstorm-io/sandstorm/docs/developing/path.md

 * Example ephemeral domain URL: https://96cab9109791f1254002ac1f857ecee7.sandstorm.example.com/awesomeinfo#section3

 The grain user's web browser will show the grain URL (with the path and fragment) in the address bar.
-Your app can update this URL itself.
+By default, this URL will not change, even as the user clicks around within the app.
+To address that, the app can update this URL.

 ## Updating the URL & page title from your app